 This modulation transfer function graph shows how much contrast is preserved in the image, compared to the original being photographed, at several different finenesses of detail (here 10, 20, and 40 line pairs per millimeter at the focal plane).
 “0.50” means 50% contrast, etc.

-Detail at 10 line pairs/mm is reproduced with about 80% - 85% contrast, but detail at 40 lp/mm is reproduced with less than 45% contrast.
+Detail at 10 line pairs/mm is reproduced with a little over 80% contrast, but detail at 40 lp/mm is reproduced with only about 40% contrast.
 Beyond that, finer and finer detail is reproduced at lower and lower contrast, because of the effects of lens abberations and diffraction.
 Finally, past the diffraction limit, everything becomes a fuzzy detail-less blur.